Skip to main content

 • List the instance types.

-• Explain what the instance types are used for.
+• Explain the function of instance types.

 • Describe how sites relate to organizations.